apache/pulsar/.github/PULL_REQUEST_TEMPLATE.md

 ### Documentation

-Check the box below or label this PR directly (if you have committer privilege).
+Check the box below or label this PR directly.

 Need to update docs?

 - [ ] `doc-required`

-  (If you need help on updating docs, create a doc issue)
+(Your PR needs to update docs and you will update later)

 - [ ] `no-need-doc`
 (Please explain why)

 - [ ] `doc`

-  (If this PR contains doc changes)
+(Your PR contains doc changes)

+- [ ] `doc-added`
+(Docs have been already added)